Hamburger Cross Icon

 pagerduty_base_url Optional https://api.pagerduty.com PagerDuty API base URL

-backstage_discovery Optional false When "true", and no service ID is found via component meta or the service_id input, discover it from the component's own catalog-info.yaml: the collector reads the file from the checked-out repo (the cron hook clones the code) and takes the PagerDuty service ID from the annotation keys listed in backstage_annotations.
+backstage_discovery Optional false When "true", and no service ID is found via component meta or the service_id input, discover it from the component's own catalog-info.yaml: the collector reads the file from the runner's checkout (oncall runs on a code hook, which clones; oncall-cron sets clone-code) and takes the PagerDuty service ID from the annotation keys listed in backstage_annotations.
 Opt-in, and needs no extra secret — the runner's checkout is used, not a token.
 Lets the oncall guardrails work off the standard PagerDuty Backstage annotation without a cataloger or component meta.

 backstage_annotations Optional pagerduty.com/service-id,pagerduty/service-id Comma-separated annotation keys to read the service ID from, tried in order (first non-empty value across the file's Component entities wins).
 Defaults to both conventional spellings — PagerDuty's Backstage integration guide uses `pagerduty.com/service-id`; Lunar's meta uses `pagerduty/service-id`.
 Only used when backstage_discovery is "true".